Vanguard Total Stock Market ETF (NYSEARCA:VTI) Shares Sold by Northland Capital Management LLC

-Northland Capital Management LLC cut its stake in shares of Vanguard Total Stock Market ETF (NYSEARCA:VTI – Get Rating) by 20.1% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 54,404 shares of the company’s stock after selling 13,686 shares during the period.
-Vanguard Total Stock Market ETF comprises approximately 8.3% of Northland Capital Management LLC’s investment portfolio, making the stock its 4th biggest position.
-Northland Capital Management LLC’s holdings in Vanguard Total Stock Market ETF were worth $11,104,000 as of its most recent filing with the SEC.
+Northland Capital Management LLC lessened its stake in Vanguard Total Stock Market ETF (NYSEARCA:VTI – Get Rating) by 20.1% in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 54,404 shares of the company’s stock after selling 13,686 shares during the quarter.
+Vanguard Total Stock Market ETF comprises about 8.3% of Northland Capital Management LLC’s holdings, making the stock its 4th largest holding.
+Northland Capital Management LLC’s holdings in Vanguard Total Stock Market ETF were worth $11,104,000 at the end of the most recent reporting period.

 Vanguard Total Stock Market ETF (the Fund) is an exchange-traded share class of Vanguard Total Stock Market Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the of the MSCI US Broad Market Index, which represents 99.5% or more of the total market capitalization of all of the United States common stocks traded on the New York and American Stock Exchanges and the Nasdaq over-the-counter market.